void

 Infanterieregiment Nr.
 28 is mentioned 7 times in The Good Soldier Švejk.

 In [III.1] IR.
-28 re-enters the narrative in connection with a report that two of their battalions on 3 April 1915 by Dukla crossed over to the Russians to the tunes of the regiment's orchestra.
-The regiment was disbanded forever by an Army Order issued by Emperor Franz Joseph I. and their standard was handed over to the army museum in Vienna.
-The order is read out for the departing soldiers in Királyhida, and so is a related order from Archduke Joseph Ferdinand.
+28 reappears in the narrative in connection with a report that two of their battalions on 3 April 1915 by Dukla crossed over to the Russians to the sound of the regimental band.
+The regiment was permanently disbanded by an Army Order issued by Emperor Franz Joseph I and their standard was handed over to the Army Museum in Vienna.

 Background